 Professional Appearance Counts

-The standard advice given by mentors and managers to people who want to advance their career has always been to dress for the job you want, not the job you have currently.
+The standard advice given by mentors and managers to people who want to advance their careers has always been to dress for the job you want, not the job you have currently.

 Project a Professional Image in Writing